History of Port Vale F.C.: 1929–1939: Pre-war ups and downs

-To fare better in 1932–33, the team was reshuffled.
-The club said goodbye to long serving custodian Bob Connelly and former England international and Villa legend Dicky York.
+The team was reshuffled to fare better in 1932–33.
+The club said goodbye to long-serving custodian Bob Connelly and former England international and Villa legend Dicky York.
 Manager Tom Morgan was also replaced, with former manager Tom Holford reinstated.
-However the club again narrowly avoided relegation and had little cause for celebration, though a profit was made financially.
-Once more the club had a clear out.
-Under-performers were let go, as was Kirkham, who chose to pursue a career in education rather than football.
+However, the club again narrowly avoided relegation and had little cause for celebration, though a profit was made financially.
+The club had a clearout again.
+Under-performers, such as Kirkham, were let go and chose to pursue a career in education rather than football.
 The club had a strong 1933–34 on the pitch, finishing in eight place.
 Billy Tabram held strong at the back while Tom Nolan was scoring consistently.
-However the season was a financial disaster.
-As a result, fifteen players were let go, including Bill Cope, Jimmy McGrath and Len Armitage, Tabram was sold to Hull City for a good profit, as was Fred Mills and George Poyser to Leeds United and Brentford respectively.
+However, the season was a financial disaster.
+As a result, 15 players were let go, including Bill Cope, Jimmy McGrath and Len Armitage, Tabram was sold to Hull City for a good profit, as was Fred Mills and George Poyser to Leeds United and Brentford respectively.
 The 1934–35 season was largely forgettable on the pitch, apart from a close FA Cup game with eventual runners-up West Bromwich Albion.
 However, in the middle of the season there were calls for a change of name; supporters were barely in favour, with names such as 'Stoke Central' and 'Stoke United' suggested.
 A meeting of shareholders discussed the name of 'Stoke North End', though the eventually settled on 'Hanley Port Vale'.
 This new name was not favoured by the fans and talk of a name change lingered for a few years before eventually falling away.

 Vale suffered relegation in 1935–36.
 The pre-season consisted of selling top striker Tom Nolan to Bradford Park Avenue and manager Holford talking of a 'young players policy'.
 The season finished in a second-from-bottom finish and another plea for donations to survive financially.
 Warney Cresswell was appointed as manager for the club's 1936–37 campaign, with the aim of promotion.
 Tom Nolan was also brought back from Bradford.
-After a mid-table finish Creswell left the club.
-A young Eric Hayward was transferred to Blackpool, Ken Gunn moved onto Northampton Town and Allan Todd went to Nottingham Forest.
-Roger Jones also ended his fourteen-year association with the club.
-In December 1937 Tom Morgan was reinstated as manager.
-He was unable to prevent the 1937–38 season being another story of mid-table mediocrity.
+After a mid-table finish, Creswell left the club.
+A young Eric Hayward was transferred to Blackpool, Ken Gunn moved onto Northampton Town, and Allan Todd went to Nottingham Forest.
+Roger Jones also ended his 14-year association with the club.
+In December 1937, Tom Morgan was reinstated as manager.
+He could not prevent the 1937–38 season being another story of mid-table mediocrity.
 Jack Roberts impressive tally of 28 goals was the only ray of hope for escaping the division.
 At the end of the season roughly half the team were transferred or let go.
 Notable new faces for the 1938–39 campaign were goalkeeper Arthur Jepson, defender George Collin and right-half George Hannah.
 The club was also transferred to the Third Division South, good news as the league saw higher gate receipts.
-The club failed to have any impact on the division though, and were fighting to avoid a re-election battle rather than achieve promotion, as injuries hit the squad.
+The club failed to impact the division, though, and were fighting to avoid a re-election battle rather than achieve promotion, as injuries hit the squad.